goodeggs/node-migrate-redis/README.md

-# node-migrate-mongo
+# node-migrate-redis

-Migrations for MongoDB
+Migrations for Redis

 [![build status][travis-badge]][travis-link]
 [![npm version][npm-badge]][npm-link]
 [![mit license][license-badge]][license-link]
 [![we're hiring][hiring-badge]][hiring-link]

+**A port of [node-migrate-mongo](https://github.com/goodeggs/node-migrate-mongo) with storage of past migrations in Redis instead of MongoDB.**

-node-migrate-mongo enables data migrations in your existing project.
-The state of your migrations is stored in the database specified in the `mongo` property of your `Migratefile.coffee`.
-By default, this collection is called `migration_versions`.
+node-migrate-redis enables data migrations in your existing project.
+The state of your migrations is stored in a redis set called 'migrations'.
 See the Usage section (and let's be honest: the code) for more information.

 Despite the name, this module does not borrow from TJ's [node-migrate](https://github.com/tj/node-migrate), though it follows very similar conventions.